Improving Sampling for Masked Diffusion Models via Information Gain

 \subsubsection{Efficient Implementation of Info-Gain Sampler}

 To ensure efficiency, candidate evaluations are performed in parallel within a single batched forward pass.
-We further optimize the sampler by restricting the information-gain computation to the current active block $\mathcal{B}$~\citep{arriola2025block}, which enables effective KV caching.
+We further optimize the sampler by restricting the information-gain computation to the current active block $\mathcal{B}$~\citep{arriola2025block}.
+Following the block-wise approximate KV-cache strategy of Fast-dLLM~\citep{wu2025fast}, tokens outside the active block are unchanged during candidate evaluation and can therefore be reused through a shared dual cache: the prefix cache stores tokens before $\mathcal{B}$, while the suffix cache stores the unchanged masked context after $\mathcal{B}$.
 Additionally, we implement a high-confidence bypass: if the maximum token probability exceeds a threshold $\gamma$, the corresponding positions are directly fixed into the action set.
 If the number of such high-confidence positions exceeds the predefined size of the action set for the current step, only the top-$k$ positions with the highest confidence are selected for decoding.
 This hybrid approach, inspired by \citet{wu2025fast}, significantly reduces inference latency while preserving planning quality.
 Because Info-Gain effectively reduces uncertainty during decoding, the high-confidence bypass is triggered more frequently, making the mechanism exceptionally efficient.